alphagov/govuk_programme_analysis/README.md

 # Intro

-This is a simple script that scrapes the rates of 2xx, 3xx, 4xx and 5xx status codes for various [apps](#the-apps) from [GOV.UK graphite](https://graphite.publishing.service.gov.uk/).
-These rates are then saved as a .csv file with the format:
+This is a simple script that scrapes the counts of 2xx, 3xx, 4xx and 5xx status codes for various apps from [GOV.UK graphite](https://graphite.publishing.service.gov.uk/).
+These counts are then saved as a .csv file with the format:
 ```
 name, timestamp, 2xx, 3xx, 4xx, 5xx
 ```